What our Water Pollution lesson plan includes

 Students will discover that the human body is about 70% water, which is why drinking water regularly is good for their health.
-The water we consume needs to be clean though.
+The water we consume needs to be clean.
 Even for plants, if the water is unclean, the plants will die or become unhealthy to eat.
-Water makes up 70% of the earth’s surface, most of which is in the oceans.
+Water makes up 70% of the Earth’s surface, most of which is found in the oceans.
 Ocean water is salty, so it’s not safe to drink.
-Only 1% of Earth provides fresh water, which we find in lakes, rivers, streams, and reservoirs.
+Only 1% of the water on Earth is fresh water, which we find in lakes, rivers, streams, and reservoirs.
 If these sources become polluted and dirty, there is even less safe drinking water.

 Sadly, humans are the cause of much of the water pollution that exists.
 Polluted water is simply unsafe to drink.
 While humans should not drink salt water either, pollution in oceans is still bad.
-Humans may not be able to survive off salt water, but the living organisms in the oceans can and do.
-Pollution is likewise bad for oceans because it can cause problems for all the aquatic life living in them.
+Humans may not be able to survive by drinking salt water, but the living organisms in the oceans can and do.
+Pollution is also bad for oceans because it can cause problems for all the aquatic life living in them.

 When different particles, chemicals, and other substances cause water to become unsafe, the water becomes polluted.
 Sometimes those pollutants flow directly into the water from a factory.
 Other times, it flows indirectly from rainwater that mixes with farm chemicals or from construction sites or other places that release unsafe chemicals.
 All rainwater eventually seeps into the ground and flows into rivers, lakes, or streams.
 So if rainwater is polluted, the pollution will eventually affect the freshwater sources.